UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-An object with a two titleInfo elements and one having an attribute of displayLabel="some string".
+An object with a two :code:`titleInfo` elements and one having an attribute of :code:`displayLabel="some string"`.

 Justification
 ^^^^^^^^^^^^^

-For cleanliness and consistency displayLabels won't be used to describe titles.
+For cleanliness and consistency :code:`displayLabel`s won't be used to describe titles.

 Xpath
 ^^^^^